jz21324/Vcode/_posts/2020-01-14-test-markdown-post.md

 layout: post
 description: A minimal example of using markdown with fastpages.
 categories: [markdown]
-title: An Example Markdown Post
+title: Jazair's Post
 ---
-# Example Markdown Post
+# Jazair's post

 ## Basic setup